amfazlani/weather-application/README.md

 # System dependencies

-  This application utilizes the OpenWeatherMap API found at [OpenWeather API Documentation](https://openweathermap.org/current) Please ensure you have an ENV var named 'OPEN_WEATHER_API_KEY' which is the API Key found in the developer console.
-If this ENV var is not present, you will recieve an Invalid API Key Error.
+  This application utilizes the OpenWeatherMap API found [here](https://openweathermap.org/current).
+Please ensure you have an ENV var named `OPEN_WEATHER_API_KEY` which is the API Key that can be created in the developer console under `My API Keys`.
+If this ENV var is not present, you will recieve an `Invalid API Key` Error.

   This applicaton utilizes jQuery and Font-Awesome for the user interface.

 # Database creation

   `bin/rake db:create`

   `bin/rake db:migrate`

 # Services (job queues, cache servers, search engines, etc.)

-  This application utilizes ActiveSupport::Cache::FileStore for caching.
-All cache is stored under '/tmp/caching-dev.txt.
+  This application utilizes `ActiveSupport::Cache::FileStore` for caching.
+All cache is stored under `/tmp/caching-dev.txt`.

-  Additional documentation for FileStore can be found at [FileStore Documentation](https://api.rubyonrails.org/classes/ActiveSupport/Cache/FileStore.html).
+  Additional documentation for FileStore can be found [here](https://api.rubyonrails.org/classes/ActiveSupport/Cache/FileStore.html).

 # Run App